Plot: A counselor at a juvenile detention center teaches a group of teens the meaning of self-esteem and teamwork through football.

 The Game Plan

 Plot: A playboy quarterback is in for a shock when he's left with an 8-year-old daughter he never knew he had.

 What went right: It's a Disney movie and you can crush The Rock for making such a film, but this probably killed in DVD sales.

 This might only interest me: The Rock plays Joe Kingman, quarterback of the New England Rebels.
-In the climatic game of 2007, the Rebels play the New York Dukes for the championship.
+In the climactic game of 2007, the Rebels play the New York Dukes for the championship.
 In the same football season, the Patriots and Giants played in the Super Bowl.
-Also Kingman is a huge Elvis fan, which The Rock had written in the movie so he could sing "Are you Lonesome tonight?" because somebody once told The Rock he had a great singing voice.
+Also, Kingman is a huge Elvis fan, which The Rock had written in the movie so he could sing "Are you Lonesome tonight?" because somebody once told The Rock he had a great singing voice.